 Buying a new car

-If you're looking at a used car the gap will depend on the age of the vehicle – around 10% for a 10-year old car up to around 25% for a car that's 3 to 5 years old.
+If you're looking at a used car the gap will depend on the age of the vehicle – around 10% for a car first registered in the mid-2000s up to 25% or more for a car first registered in the mid-2010s.

 Any single test is flawed and no single driver is representative of everyone else, but if you could see what sort of fuel economy lots of other drivers are getting in the same car that would give you a fair idea of what can be achieved taking your own driving style into account.

 - Real MPG (Honest John) – users have uploaded more than 100,000 fuel consumption figures.
 On average cars achieve 84% of the official combined fuel consumption figure but this includes many older models when the test was more representative.

 - Spritmonitor.de – a German site which calculates fuel economy based on users’ fuel purchase and mileage data.
 Fuel consumption figures are quoted in litres/100km rather than miles per gallon.
 (To convert litres/100km to mpg divide 62.15 by the fuel consumption in l/100km and multiply the result by 4.546)